timescale/docs/timescaledb/tutorials/time-series-forecast.md

   ORDER BY one_hour;
 ```

-Notice that we have made the `rides_count` table a TimescaleDB hypertable.
+Notice that you have made the `rides_count` table a TimescaleDB hypertable.
 This allows us to take advantage of TimescaleDB's faster insert and query
 performance with time-series data.
 Here, you can see how PostgreSQL aggregate
 functions such as `COUNT` and various PostGIS functions all work as usual
 with TimescaleDB.
-We are using PostGIS to select data points from the original
+You can use PostGIS to select data points from the original
 `rides` table where the pickup location is less than 400m from the GPS location
 (40.7589, -73.9851), which is Times Square.

-Our data, supplied by the [NYC Taxi and Limousine Commission][NYCTLC], like most data,
+The data, supplied by the [NYC Taxi and Limousine Commission][NYCTLC], like most
-is not perfect; it is missing data points for certain hours.
-We fill in the
+data, is not perfect; it is missing data points for certain hours.
+You can fill
-missing values with 0, following the documentation that we have on
+in the missing values with 0, following the
-[gap filling][gap_filling].
-An adaptation of the same method is used to achieve
+[gap filling][gap_filling]documentation.
+An adaptation of the same method is
-the same result when creating `rides_length` and `rides_price`.
+used to achieve the same result when creating `rides_length` and `rides_price`.

 Before you move onto the next few sections, check that the following tables
 are in your database.